notacoderr/Mavoric/README.md

 =======
-# Mavoric - v Stable 0.1.7
+# Mavoric - v1.0.0-Alpha
-# This version has been tested and is stable to use
+# This version is in development.

 ## The best AntiCheat for Pocketmine